 So, you want to give yourself enough time for your body to get rid of the final amounts of adenosine and shake off grogginess before you need to dive into an important task at work, for example.

-Sleep inertia can last for 90 minutes, and even up to four hours, but there are a few things you can do to cut this down.
+Sleep inertia can last from one minute to four hours, but there are a few things you can do to cut this down.

 Here’s how to reduce sleep inertia:

 RISE can predict how long your sleep inertia will last each morning — we call this your grogginess zone.
 Check your grogginess zone to see when you can expect your energy levels to start rising.

 You can learn more about sleep inertia and how to combat it here.

 You probably won’t be feeling your best 60 to 90 minutes after waking — you can thank sleep inertia for that.
 But, once morning grogginess fades, you’ll move into your first energy peak of the day.
 This is your biological prime time, when your energy levels are high and you’ll be your most productive.

 You can use your morning routine to make the most of your morning energy peak.

 During your morning routine, you can knock out some easy daily activities that don’t require much mental energy, such as:

 With these easy tasks taken care of, you can go into your morning energy peak ready to tackle the important work, rather than wasting your most productive hours on the easier tasks.